IBM-Bluemix-Docs/go/index.md

 1. From the **App details** page, click **Configure continuous delivery**.
 2. Set up your deployment target according to the instructions for the method you choose:
   * **Deploy to [IBM Kubernetes Service](/docs/containers?topic=containers-app)**.
 This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available app containers.
 You can create a cluster or deploy to an existing cluster.
   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**.
+You can use the deployer type to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
   * **Deploy to a [Virtual Server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server)**.
 This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the deployment cycle for you.

 3. After you set up your deployment target, click **Next**.